zenml-io/zenml/docs/book/stack_components/introduction.md

 production system in a reliable and modular manner, once all these solutions are brought together.

-As an example, this is a problem which occurs quite often in the case of the switch from a research setting to a production setting.
+For instance, this is a problem which occurs quite often in the case of the switch from a research setting to a production setting.
 Due to the lack of standards, the time and resources invested in a small PoC-like project can completely to waste, if the initial system can not be transferred to a